 Melt your candy melts.
 Add some shortening or coconut oil if you need to thin them a little.

 Fully immerse them into the melted coating, keeping the brownies top side down for a flatter surface.

 Lay them on a baking rack, still top side down, so the excess drips off.

 Once hardened, pipe a second color onto the mini cakes.
-Allow to harden before serving.
-You could also use frosting but your set time will be longer.
+Allow them to harden before serving.
+You could also use frosting but your hardening time will be longer.
 Using the candy melts speeds of the drying time as well makes them sturdier for transporting.

 Simple, right?
 These make a great treat for after dinner, a great gift for Valentine’s Day parties or to take to a neighbor to let them know someone cares about them.